-Easy Sauteed Mushrooms are white button mushrooms sliced and sauteed with butter, garlic, white wine, teriyaki sauce and finished off with a drizzle of extra virgin olive oil for extra flavor.
+Easy Sauteed Mushrooms are white button mushrooms sliced and sauteed with butter, garlic, white wine, and teriyaki sauce and finished off with a drizzle of extra virgin olive oil for extra flavor.
 Button mushrooms are not just for salads.
-These days easy sauteed mushrooms can become a favorite as a delicious side dish, or an appetizer.
+These days, easy-sauteed mushrooms can become a favorite as a delicious side dish, or an appetizer.
 Add them directly on top of steaks, chicken, or veal, or serve them on crusty bread as a mushroom bruschetta.

 These mushrooms as a side dish are terrific served with roasted meats and poultry.

-Serve them over our London Broil Steak, or alongside with our Chicken Cutlets with Garlicky Asparagus, or with our Parmesan Crusted Turkey Cutlets.
+Serve them over our London Broil Steak, alongside our Chicken Cutlets with Garlicky Asparagus, or with our Parmesan Crusted Turkey Cutlets.

 So let’s get started, shall we?

 I prefer button mushrooms, which are white, round-shaped mushrooms.

 They seem to be the most common variety of edible mushrooms and can be found in most supermarkets around the world.

 Button mushrooms are perfect for this recipe, and other mushrooms could easily work as well.